 Appendix III contains a brief description of interest rate exchange agreements or swaps.
 An important typical feature of municipal debt is that, if properly structured, the interest on that debt is not subject to federal or state income taxes.
 This taxexempt status enables public education institutions to borrow at lower interest rates than are available to individuals or private businesses.

 To protect the tax-exempt status of their debt obligations, school districts, ESDs and community colleges must diligently comply with all pertinent state and federal laws, rules and regulations.
 In addition, investors will not purchase tax-exempt bonds without a bond counsel's opinion.
+Consequently, this manual cannot without a bond counsel's opinion.
 Consequently, this manual cannot substitute for the advice of a duly appointed bond attorney on any procedure or transaction that involves the issuance or administration of municipal debt.